awsdocs/amazon-s3-userguide/doc_source/notification-how-to-filtering.md

 </NotificationConfiguration>
 ```

 The following notification configuration is not valid because it has overlapping suffixes\.
 Two suffixes are considered overlapping if a given string can end with both suffixes\.
-A string can end with `jpg` and `pg`, so the suffixes are overlapping\. \(The same is true for prefixes; two prefixes are considered overlapping if a given string can begin with both prefixes\.\)
+A string can end with `jpg` and `pg`, so the suffixes are overlapping\. \(The same is true for prefixes\.
+Two prefixes are considered overlapping if a given string can begin with both prefixes\.\)

 ```
  <NotificationConfiguration>